 At the same time, you also communicate that your child is capable of meeting the demands that life places on him – he can tolerate some frustration and he can contribute to solving the problems he encounters.

 It builds a strong parent-child relationship, as your child realizes that he can depend on you to both understand his struggles and provide guidance and support.
 When you use an Assertive style of parenting, your child is more likely to come to you for direction in the future as issues arise in his life.
-This Assertive approach to discipline helps children, as they:

 - see you as a source of support.